 Find all sources in the master bedroom reveal at Sugar and Cloth.

 Little Girl's Bedroom Gets a Makeover with Florals and Colorful Stripes

 For her oldest daughter's bedroom, Ashley went all out on stripes.
 Using the signature Sugar and Cloth color palette, she created a wall mural, customized a house bed with a striped roof, and hand-painted a kids table to match.

 The space got more pops of personality with a floral rug, colorful floor cushions and blush pink window shades.

-Ashley chose Economy Blackout Cellular Shades in Dusty Rose for their modern design, naptime light-blocking power and hundreds of available colors.
+Ashley chose Premium Blackout Cellular Shades in Dusty Rose for their modern design, naptime light-blocking power and hundreds of available colors.
 Dusty Rose is a soft grey-pink and coordinates with her palette perfectly.

 "If you have a toddler then you know naptime is something to decorate around!
 We ordered a custom Blackout Blinds in Dusty Rose from Blinds.com to go with white pinch pleat curtains for the window treatments."